YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Creating the View Engine Addon
 ------------------------------

-The view engine addon is a YUI module like other addons that lives in the ``addons/view-engines`` directory.
+The view engine addon like other addons is simply a YUI module that lives in the ``addons/view-engines`` directory.
 For the application-level view engine addons that this example is using, the view engine addon will be in ``{app_dir}/addons/view-engines``.

 Requirements